reflectoring/reflectoring.github.io/_posts/2020-10-24-spring-boot-specification.md

 }
 ```

-As you can we here we have supported a number of operations such as Equals(EQ), Less than(LT), In (IN), etc. We can also
+As you can we here we have supported a number of operations such as `EQUALS`, `LESS_THAN`, `IN`, etc. We can also
-add more based on your requirement.
+add more based on our requirement.

 Now, as we know criteria API allows us to write typesafe queries.
-So, the values that we provide must be of the type compatible with the type of our field. `QueryInput` takes the value as `String` type which means we will have to cast the values to a required type
+So, the values that we provide must be of the type compatible with the type of our field. `Filter` takes the value as `String` which means we will have to cast the values to a required type
 before passing it to `CriteriaBuilder`.

 ```java